 NEW THIS YEAR: 2022

-Midwest Electric is offering a $100 rebate to members who install a new smart thermostat in their home between July 1, 2022, and June 30, 2023.
+Midwest Electric is offering up to a $100 rebate to members who install a new smart thermostat in their home between July 1, 2022, and June 30, 2023.
+Rebate may not exceed fifty percent (50%) of the thermostat unit cost (excluding tax and installation costs).

 Requirements apply, including that the thermostat must be ENERGY-STAR certified and Wi-Fi connected.
 Call us for details or email email@example.com.
 Max 2 thermostats per household.
 Only available to residential members and is dispersed via a bill credit.